Lumbar Spinal Stenosis

-Lumbar stenosis is the compression of spinal nerves caused by narrowing of the spinal canal.
+Lumbar Spinal stenosis is the compression of spinal nerves caused by narrowing of the spinal canal.
 Spinal stenosis can also affect the spine in the neck region.
-The symptoms include back pain,burning or aching type of pain in the buttocks that radiates to the legs (sciatica), weakness in the legs or "foot drop”.
-One of the causes for spinal stenosis is ageing and other causes include Paget’s disease, achondroplasia, spinal tumors and spinal injuries.
+The symptoms include pain, fatigue aching and/or weakness in either or both lower extremities.
+Typically, the symptoms are worse with standing and decrease with sitting.
 As age advances the chances of developing osteoarthritis, disc degeneration and thickening of ligaments may increase and these conditions cause spinal stenosis.
 They can also cause back pain which can accompany other symptoms of stenosis.

-- Physical therapy: Physical Therapyinvolves stretching exercises, massage, and lumbar and abdominal strengthening, and sometimes gentle manipulation
+- Physical therapy: Physical therapy involves stretching exercises, massage, lumbar and abdominal strengthening, and sometimes gentle manipulation

 - Epidural steroid injections: Cortisone steroid injections are given around the nerves or in the "epidural space” to decrease swelling and pain.

 - Neck Pain

 - Lumbar Radiculopathy